Module TerrainFilter

 Example 2

-The second example uses the demo dataset strip11.laz, i.e. a residential area with 2 storey houses densly packed along the main road.
-In order to filter the buildings, 5 pyramid levels are necessary, resulting in a grid size of the first/coarsest level of \(2^4=16m\) (using the default grid size of 1m).
-In the coarsest level an upper tolerance of 4m exludes all roof points for the subsequent levels.
-In the final level, a small threshold of 0.2m provides prevents low vegetation (grass, bushes) from being classified as ground.
+The second example uses the demo dataset strip11.laz, i.e. a residential area with two-storey houses densly packed along the main road.
+In order to filter the buildings, 5 pyramid levels are necessary, resulting in a grid size of the coarsest level of \(2^4=16m\) (using the default grid size of 1m).
+In the coarsest level an upper tolerance of 4m excludes all roof points for the subsequent levels.
+In the final level, a small threshold of 0.2m prevents low vegetation (grass, bushes) from being classified as ground.
 Filtering can be achieved with the following command sequence:

 The point cloud of strip11.laz is imported into an OPALS data manager using the following command: